dobrou/CsvLINQPadDriver/README.md

 ## Known Issues ##

+- Default encoding for files without BOM is UTF-8.
 - Some strange Unicode characters in column names may cause errors in generated data context source code.
-- Writing changed objects back to CSV is not directly supported, there is no `SubmitChanges()` .
+- Writing changed objects back to CSV is not directly supported, there is no `SubmitChanges()`.
 But you can use LINQPad's `Util.WriteCsv`.
 - Similar files single class generation does not detect relations correctly.
 However, you can query over related multiple files.

 ## Authors ##